Television in the Soviet Union: Soviet television channels

 There were six television channels (called "programmes") in the Soviet Union.
 "Programme One" was the main channel, with time-slots for regional programming (see "Regional television services", below).
-The other channels were the All Union Programme (the second channel), the Moscow Programme (the third channel), the Fourth Programme (the fourth channel), the Fifth programme (broadcast from Leningrad), and the Sixth Programme (sports, science, and technology).
+The other channels were Programme Two (also known as the All Union Programme), the Moscow Programme (the third channel), the Fourth Programme (the fourth channel), the Fifth programme (broadcast from Leningrad), and the Sixth Programme (sports, science, and technology).

-Not all channels were available across all the Soviet Union.
+Not all channels were available across all of the Soviet Union.
 Until perestroika and the establishment of the Gorizont satellite network, many regions received just the First Programme and the All Union Programme.
 The satellite network brought all six channels to the entire Soviet Union.
 The new channels offered urban news and entertainment (Channel 3); culture, documentaries, and programmes for the Intelligentsia (Channel 4); information and entertainment from the point of view of another city (Channel 5); and scientific and technological content (Channel 6).